Antisemitism in Norway: Statistics and studies

 An article published by the Jerusalem Center for Public Affairs stated that antisemitism in Norway comes mainly from the leadership – politicians, organization leaders, church leaders, and senior journalists.
 Despite other opinions claiming that antisemitism in Europe has its origins in Muslim immigration, the article puts the blame on the European Christian origins of antisemitism around the beginning of 1000 CE, centuries before Jews came to Norway.
 Another issue arising from the article is the publishing of antisemitic caricatures.
 Since the 1970s many pro-Palestinian caricatures have been published in the Norwegian media.
 But a comparison of these cartoons with antisemitic caricatures from the Nazi era reveals some affinities.
 Common motifs such as "Jews are evil and inhuman", "Jews rule and exploit the world" and "Jews hate peace and propagate wars" are expressed in recently published cartoons, as well as in the antisemitic cartoons from the beginning of the twentieth century.

 Recent incidents

 2004 cartoon in a Norwegian newspaper

-On January 7, 2004, the Norwegian newspaper Dagsavisen printed an editorial cartoon that depicted a Haredi Jew rewriting the ten commandments to include "thou shall murder".
+On January 7, 2004, the Norwegian newspaper Dagsavisen printed an editorial cartoon that depicted a Haredi Jew rewriting the Ten Commandments to include "thou shall murder".

 Shooting and vandalism at Oslo synagogue

 There have been episodes of desecration of the Oslo Synagogue.
 On 17 September 2006, the Oslo synagogue was attacked with an automatic weapon, only days after it was publicised that the building was an intended target for the Algerian terror group GSPC that had been plotting a bombing campaign in the Norwegian capital.
 The Oslo synagogue is under continuous surveillance and protected by barriers.
-On 2 June 2008, Arfan Qadeer Bhatti was convicted of the shooting attack and given an eight-year suspended sentence for serious vandalism.
+On 2 June 2008, Arfan Bhatti was convicted of the shooting attack and given an eight-year suspended sentence for serious vandalism.
 The Oslo city court judge could not find sufficient evidence that the shots fired at the synagogue amounted to a terrorist act.